-BWINDI IMPENETRABLE FOREST NATIONAL PARK
+WHERE IS BWINDI IMPENETRABLE FOREST NATIONAL PARK LOCATED

-Bwindi Impenetrable forest National Park confines over 400 plant species since the forest consists of lush, dense tropical rainforest with iconic and diverse wildlife species which include over 350 bird species, 11 primate species, butterflies, endangered mountain gorillas, and several mammal species.
+Bwindi Impenetrable Forest National Park confines over 400 plant species since the forest consists of lush, dense tropical rainforest with iconic and diverse wildlife species, which include over 350 bird species, 11 primate species, butterflies, endangered mountain gorillas, and several mammal species.

 Bwindi Impenetrable Forest National Park's vegetation type varies depending on the elevation, which ranges from medium to high altitude.
 Its higher elevation mostly contains afro-montane forest.
 Bwindi has thick shrubs, vines, and herbs since it has a dense vegetation cover.